wilmkr/urban_dictionary/README.md

 If you discover any security related issues, please email wilson.omokoro@andela.com instead of using the issue tracker.

 ## Credits
-Open-source Evangelist is maintained by Wilson Omokoro.
+Urban Dictionary is maintained by Wilson Omokoro.

 ## License
 UrbanDictionary is released under the MIT Licence.
 See the bundled [LICENSE](LICENSE.md) file for more details.